 Truth be told, I’ve wanted to say good bye to drinking for awhile now.
 Sober life, for some reason, has appealed to me for quite some time.

 But peer pressure at social gatherings always had me getting sucked back in.
 It also doesn’t help that many times, social gatherings revolve around alcohol.
 Haven’t seen a friend in a long time?
 Come over to their place for a few drinks to catch up.
 Need to unwind after a long week?
 You were just invited to a happy hour.
 Friend’s birthday party coming up?
 Let’s go out for a few drinks to celebrate….

 Alcohol is often a central component of many social gatherings one gets invited to.

 Alcohol: The Good Parts

-What’s worse though, is that I like to drink.
-I’ve always liked how alcohol allowed me to loosen up in social situations.
-I like how it allows me to transform my naturally introverted self into one of those charismatic life-of-the-party extroverts I always admired.
-I like how alcohol allows me to be less socially awkward, and have effortless conversations with others.
-In short, I like how it makes me feel like I can more easily connect with people.
+I’ve always liked how alcohol allows me to loosen up in social situations.
+I like how it allows me to transform my naturally shy self into one of those charismatic extroverts I’ve always admired.
+I like how alcohol allows me to be less socially awkward at outings, and have effortless conversations with others.

 Alcohol: The Bad Parts

 It’s not all roses though.
-Over the years I learned to hate and dread a lot about drinking too though, like the morning hangovers.
+Over the years I learned to hate a lot about drinking too, like the morning hangovers.
 In my early 20’s hangovers were nothing; a walk in the park.
 Now in my late 20’s they’re earth shattering– like someone is trying to scoop out my frontal lobe with a melon baller.
-And every ounce of hydration from my body has been sucked dry.
-It doesn’t matter these days if I have 1 drink or 1 sip.
-Headaches from drinking are completely unavoidable now.
+I guess it’s a sign I’m getting older, but headaches from drinking are completely unavoidable now.